One Choice: Production and release

 On March 1, 2023, Hinatazaka46 announced on a YouTube live broadcast that their ninth single would be released on April 19.
 The title, "One Choice", was announced on March 15 in a teaser video, and the full-length music video was released on March 27.
 Akari Nibu served as center (lead performer) for the first time in a title song.
 The song was first performed live at the fourth Hinatansai anniversary concert in Yokohama Stadium on April 1-2, 2023.

 The plot of the music video, described by Oricon as "comical", references Nibu's interest in multiplayer gaming, and several costumes worn in previous music videos are featured.
 Yūka Kageyama, for whom the single would be her last one with the group, was assigned to the front row of the choreography for the first time in a title song.

 The single was released in five versions: Type-A, Type-B, Type-C, Type-D, and a regular edition.
-The bonus Blu-ray of Type-A and Type-B contain parts of the "Happy Smile Tour 2022" concert at the Yoyogi National Gymnasium on November 12-13, 2022, while those of Type-C and Type-D contain parts of the fourth generation members' introduction concert, or "hospitality party", on February 11-12, 2023, as well as behind-the-scene footages from the concert.
+The bonus Blu-ray of Type-A and Type-B contain parts of the "Happy Smile Tour 2022" concert at the Yoyogi National Gymnasium on November 12-13, 2022, while those of Type-C and Type-D contain parts of the fourth generation members' introduction concert, or "reception event", on February 11-12, 2023, as well as behind-the-scene footages from the concert.

 The music video for performed by the first to third generation members, features several scenes of members in the present composited with footage of them from the early days of the group, then known as Hiragana Keyakizaka46.
 The dance scenes were also filmed at Yokohama Stadium.

-Each generation of members also performs one B-side song. was performed by the first generation members.
-"You're in My Way" (stylized in sentence case) was performed by the second generation members. was performed by the third generation members.
+Each generation of members performed one B-side song: by the first generation, "You're in My Way" by the second generation, and by the third generation members.

 was performed by the fourth generation members.
 The group's three youngest members at the time were assigned to the front row, with Yōko Shōgenji as the center.
-The lyrics compare the re-emerging attraction after encountering a past love interest with the rediscovery of the titular ancient fish.
+The lyrics compare the excitement of falling in love as an adult with the rediscovery of the titular ancient fish.

 was also performed by the first to third generation members with Yūka Kageyama as the center.
-The music video was primarily recorded at the Kashima Soccer Stadium in Ibaraki Prefecture and is themed around Kageyama's specialty of soccer, with lyrics about friends bidding farewell to each other as they set out to pursue different goals.
+The music video was primarily recorded at the Kashima Soccer Stadium in Ibaraki Prefecture and is themed around Kageyama's specialty of football, with lyrics about friends bidding farewell to each other as they set out to pursue different goals.